mcinglis/c-style/readme.md

 But, alas, we (and our editors) rarely get it right.
 There are three main problems posed by using tabs and spaces:

 - It's harder to align things using only the space bar.
-It's much easier to hit tab twice then hold space for eight characters.
+It's much easier to hit tab twice than to hold the space bar for eight characters.
 A developer on your project *will* make this mistake eventually.
-- It's easier to automatically protect against the presence of tabs in source code, than to protect against tabs used for alignment.
 - Tabs for indentation lead to inconsistencies between opinions on line lengths.
 Someone who uses a tab width of 8 will hit 80 characters much sooner than someone who uses a tab width of 2.
+The only way to avoid this is to dictate a tab-width, which eliminates the benefit of tabs.
+- It's easier to automatically protect against the presence of tabs in source code, than to protect against tabs used for alignment.

-Let's just all cut the complexity, and use spaces, okay?
+Cut the complexity, and use spaces everywhere.
 You may have to adjust to someone else's indent width every now and then.
 Tough luck!

 #### 80 characters is a hard limit

 Sticking to 80 characters lets us size our editor windows to that size, and fit more on the screen.
 If you go over 80 characters, you're adding an extra burden on your readers.
+It's a real pain for me, having to move the cursor to scroll the window right.

+Furthermore, 80 characters provides a nice column size that's easy to read, because the beginning and ends of a line are much closer, so your eye travels better.
+100 and 120 character width-columns provide a much harder gap to jump.

 Treat 80 characters as a hard limit: no ifs or buts.